-Autistic futures trader who triggered crash spared prison
+Math whiz who triggered crash spared prison

 In their sentencing memo, prosecutors agreed that imprisoning Sarao would be pointless, heralding the cooperation he pledged to provide in his plea deal, saying his “extraordinary” cooperation and insights have helped catch other market manipulators.

-His lawyers said the time Sarao spent in jail in Britain was “unbearable” because of his autism, saying it amounted to “a torture of sensory stimulation, sleep deprivation and forced socialization,” and that he became suicidal They said they were concerned that Sarao may not be able to survive another stint behind bars.
+His lawyers said the time Sarao spent in jail in Britain was “unbearable” because of his autism, saying it amounted to “a torture of sensory stimulation, sleep deprivation and forced socialization,” and that he became suicidal.
+They said they were concerned that Sarao may not be able to survive another stint behind bars.

 The 2015 indictment said Sarao manipulated E-Mini S&P, which helped spark the 2010 “flash crash” when the Dow Jones Industrial Average plunged 600 points in just five minutes before rebounding.
 Sarao allegedly earned around $900,000 in profit on that one day, according to court documents.